 The goal of this site is create a relevant knowledge base that would answer questions related to Heathkit® products.

-Therefore questions and answers can be edited like wiki pages by highly experienced members of this site in order to improve the overall quality of the knowledge base content.
+Highly experienced members of this site therefore are permitted to edit questions and answers like wiki pages, in order to improve the overall quality of the knowledge base content.
 Such privileges are granted based on user karma level: you will be able to do the same once your karma gets high enough.
-Note that this is a privately-owned site for the bebnefit of Heathkit and its customrs.
+Note that this is a privately-owned site for the benefit of Heathkit and its customers.
 Editing, posting, and access are privileges that may be withdrawn at any time, particularly for not observing the rules for respectful participation.

-If this approach is not for you, please respect this community and use the Yahoo groups instead.
+If this approach is not for you, please respect this community and use public news groups instead.
 Thanks.